highchair/artinruins-com/_property/195-over-wickenden-st.md

 _Captured and excerpted on February 16, 2022 from https://en.wikipedia.org/wiki/Interstate_195\_(Rhode_Island–Massachusetts)_

+### Current Events

+The land cleared on the southern side of Wickendon Street, known as [Parcel 6, is now being built upon]({% link _property/parcel-6-india-point.md %}).

 ### In the News

 #### ART SPOTLIGHT Bachelder takes art to the wall and beyond